Free Hawaii Rental Lease Agreement Templates | PDF | Word

 Absence

-Once the landlord observes a tenant missing for at least twenty days with no notice, they assume wrongful quitting (HRS § 521-44(d)).
+Once the landlord observes a tenant missing for at least 20 days with no notice, they assume wrongful quitting (HRS § 521-44(d)).

 Repair and Deduct

-In issues of material noncompliance, once the landlord ignores a state-issued notice to remedy a habitability problem, the tenant can issue a five-day notice with estimates from the work and use up to five hundred dollars or one month’s rent to effect repairs (HI Rev Stat § 521-64(d))
+In issues of material noncompliance, once the landlord ignores a state-issued notice to remedy a habitability problem, the tenant can issue a five-day notice with estimates from the work and use up to $500 or 1 month’s rent to effect repairs (HI Rev Stat § 521-64(d)).

 Tenant Breaking a Lease (Early)